dysonance/Temporal.jl/README.md

 ## Visualization

 Visualization capabilities are made available by the plotting API's made available by the impressively thorough and all-encompassing [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package.

-However, the ambitious and far-reaching nature of this project makes it such that precompilation is not an easy task.
-Since `Temporal` is precompiled, all of its dependencies must be precompilable (including `Plots`).
-Hence, in order for `Temporal` to build and plotting to work, you will need a version of `Plots` that is able to __precompile__.
-As of the time of this writing, I believe the *master* branch of the package repository is required, which appears to be some 0.12.0 pre-release version (`v"0.12.0+"`).
+Temporal uses the [RecipesBase](https://github.com/JuliaPlots/RecipesBase.jl) package to enable use of the whole suite of `Plots.jl` functionality while still permitting Temporal to precompile.

 ```julia
 using Temporal, Indicators